haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/env/environment-vars_magento.md

 To create a variable using the command line:

 1. Login to the Magento Cloud CLI.
 Enter the command `magento-cloud login` and provide your credentials.
 2. To set a variable for the project, use the command `magento-cloud project:variable:set <name> <value>`.
-The alias for this command is also `pvset`.
-For example, `magento-cloud pvset example 123` creates a variable example with a string value of 123 for the project.
+The alias for this command is also `pvset`. 例如， `magento-cloud pvset example 123` creates a variable example with a string value of 123 for the project.
 3. After creating these variables, you can list all project variables with the command `magento-cloud project:variable:get`或`magento-cloud pvget`.
 4. To set a variable for the branch, use the command `magento-cloud variable:set <name> <value>`.
-The alias for this command is also `vset`.
-For example, `magento-cloud vset example2 abc` creates a variable example2 with a string value of abc for the branch.
+The alias for this command is also `vset`. 例如， `magento-cloud vset example2 abc` creates a variable example2 with a string value of abc for the branch.
 5. After creating these variables, you can list all project variables with the command `magento-cloud variable:get`或`magento-cloud vget`.

 ## 故障排除 {#cloud-env-vars-tshoot}